jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

                 score.i(1, 0, 1, 0.707, 0, 1)

-Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy plus pfield-2: ``32 + 4 + 1 + 0``
+Though the start time of the event is written as 0, the actual start time of the event is 37, which is the accumulation of all the args in the cue nesting hierarchy plus pfield-2: ``32 + 4 + 1 + 0``

 The greater implication is that time can be completely decoupled